Certificate of Medical Necessity (CMN) and DME Information Form (DIF) - JD DME

 CMS Manual System, Pub.
 100-03, Medicare National Coverage Determinations Manual, Chapter 1, Section 240.2, CMS Manual System, Pub.
 100-04, Medicare Claims Processing Manual, Chapter 20, Section 100.2.3; CMS Manual System, Pub.
 100-08, Medicare Program Integrity Manual, Chapter 5, Section 5.9.1

-If DME MACs, UPICs or ZPICs learn that the physician on record is no longer the treating physician, the supplier shall obtain from the physician currently responsible for the beneficiary's pulmonary condition a current, fully-completed oxygen CMN.
+If DME MACs or UPICs learn that the physician on record is no longer the treating physician, the supplier shall obtain from the physician currently responsible for the beneficiary's pulmonary condition a current, fully-completed oxygen CMN.
 After review of this oxygen CMN, DME MACs continue monthly payments if the evidence establishes medical necessity.
 Their records must be updated to identify the new treating physician.

-For more information concerning coverage and claim submission for oxygen therapy, see the medical policy for Oxygen and Oxygen Equipment [PDF].
+For more information concerning coverage and claim submission for oxygen therapy, see the medical policy for Oxygen and Oxygen Equipment.